-An uncontested dissolution of marriage action is defined as a divorce case where there are no issues in dispute because either (a) there were no issues (there are no children, there no marital assets or marital debts to divide, and there is no need/ability to pay spousal support) and each party agrees to sign the necessary paperwork to complete the divorce, or (b) there were issues in dispute arising out of the marriage but those issues were resolved by the parties in a formal signed settlement agreement prior to the filing of the action.
+An uncontested dissolution of marriage action is defined as a divorce case where there are no issues in dispute because either (a) there are no issues (there are no children, there are no marital assets or marital debts to divide, and there is no need/ability to pay spousal support) and each party agrees to sign the necessary paperwork to complete the divorce, or (b) there were issues in dispute arising out of the marriage but those issues were resolved by the parties in a formal signed settlement agreement prior to the filing of the action.

-In all family law actions involving minor children, the Court is required to include a parenting plan in its final judgment which establishes the parent’s parental responsibility, time sharing rights and child support obligations.
+In all family law actions involving minor children, the Court is required to include a parenting plan in its final judgment which establishes the party's parental responsibility, time sharing rights and child support obligations.

 Parental Responsibility is generally a detailed description on how the parents will share and be responsible for the daily tasks associated with child rearing including who will be responsible for any and all forms of health care, school related matters, other activities, and the methods and technology to be used by the parents to communicate with regard to the health, education and welfare of the children.
-Parental responsibility can be shared by the parents or one of the parents can awarded sole responsibility to make decisions for the minor children.
+Parental responsibility can be shared by the parents or one of the parents can be awarded sole responsibility to make decisions for the minor children.